iot-bus/iot-bus-nesemu/README.rst

     BCKL   33
     =====  =======================

-Ground and 3V3 are also connected
-EN is connected to TFT RESET
+Ground and 3V3 are also connected.
+EN is connected to TFT RESET.

 (BCKL = backlight enable)